pte24cats/adoptionapp/README.md

 # adoptionapp
-A website for adopting cats in Pécs
+A website for adopting and sponsoring cats in Pécs